jupegarnica/garn-validator/README.md

 #### SerieValidationError

-If using isValidOrThrowAll fails all validations of a serie , it will throw a SerieValidationError with all Errors aggregated in error.errors
+If using mustBeOrThrowAll fails all validations of a serie , it will throw a SerieValidationError with all Errors aggregated in error.errors

 But if the length of the enum is 1. it will throw only this error.